idokoren0/whisper/README.md

 ## Testing
 Unit Tests and E2E test are included in the project.
-E2E test the flow of data from sender to reciver and checks the message was transferred through whisper.
+E2E test the flow of data from sender to receiver and checks the message was transferred through whisper.
-Unit tests are lacking coverage of server, sender and terminator.
+Unit tests lack coverage of server, sender and terminator.
+Test results are uploaded as artifacts.